The Selena Gomez x Coach Bag Is Finally Here

 RELATED: Selena Gomez Reportedly Becomes the New Face of Coach for a Cool $10M

 Designed in collaboration with Coach’s Creative Director Stuart Vevers, the collection offers a range of limited edition leather goods and accessories available for a limited time, from a carryall tote to a wristlet to bag charms.
-But perhaps the most notable style is the Selena Grace—a top handle carryall with gold hardware, a hangtag with her signature, a patch sewn inside with her own empowering message, “To be you is to be strong,” and an engraving on the underside of the bag of her Arabic tattoo’s English translation, “Love yourself first.”
+But perhaps the most notable style is the Selena Grace ($395; coach.com)—a top handle carryall with gold hardware, a hangtag with her signature, a patch sewn inside with her own empowering message, “To be you is to be strong,” and an engraving on the underside of the bag of her Arabic tattoo’s English translation, “Love yourself first.”
 (Also note the name, a possible shoutout to her baby sis Gracie?)

-While we’ll have to wait until September 1 for the collection to launch, we can at least enjoy this exclusive image of the Selena Grace bag, shown above in red, and while we’re at it, mentally prepare ourselves to buy everything from the Coach x Selena Gomez collection.
+The entire range finally launched today, September 1, so we're mentally prepare ourselves to buy everything from the Coach x Selena Gomez collection.